 It is important as you discuss each action that you consider the time period and the necessary lead in time e.g. a typical graduate development cycle is 2-3 years meaning it cannot be a short term ‘Buy’ action

-Before you leave it is very important that everyone is clear on next steps like with the other workshops:
+Before you leave it is very important that everyone is clear on next steps like with the other workshops

 You will need to write-up the agreed Action Types and Actions – the templates provided in the toolkit should help you do this.